TALK TO SALES

 • You can stay on your parent's health insurance policy until age 26.

-• New York allows parents to extend coverage for children up to age 29 under the “Age 29” Dependent Coverage Extension law2.
+• New York allows parents to extend health insurance coverage for children up to age 29 under the “Age 29” Dependent Coverage Extension law4.

 Conclusion

 Your age is the most important factor in determining your health insurance premium.
-But, if you’re an older individual who is concerned about premium costs, getting an affordable plan that covers all your healthcare needs is still possible.
-You can compare your available health insurance options, consider premium tax credits and other financial help, and pick the one with the most comprehensive health coverage based on your age.
+Getting an affordable health insurance plan that meets all your medical needs is possible if you're an older individual concerned about premium costs.
+Using your age, you can compare your options, explore premium tax credits and other financial help, and pick the right health coverage for you.